narrawin/datasearch/README.md

 ### search-figshare-openapi.php
 [Figshare](https://figshare.com/) uses [OpenAPI](https://github.com/OAI/OpenAPI-Specification), and this script searches that catalogue, creating a html table as output.

+### magda_CSIRO_search.php
+Essentially the same as magda_search.php, but will query the Magda interface provided by CSIRO.
+Not used as the other script returns more results, and according to CSIRO documentation, the V2 OpenAPI used by the above script is the more relevant one.

 -------------------------
 ## Resultset visualisation (sankey graphs)